 The introduction of shared parental leave in 2015 was an egalitarian move to enable women and men to share leave.
 I am delighted that the Government are investing money and resource into promoting that scheme.
-I look forward to hearing more about the awareness campaign from the Minister.
+I look forward to hearing from the Minister more about the awareness campaign.
 I also call on him to recognise and celebrate those companies that offer at least an element of shared corporate parental leave, which is a true step forward towards equality and choice, and one that will help to tackle the gender pay gap.
 I am keen to know his thoughts.
 For my part, I believe that fully shared corporate parental leave is the future.
 We should look at countries such as Iceland for a model.
 I know its system is very different and based on individual benefits for parental leave, but it provides a starting block and something to build on to truly have equality.

 The number of women on FTSE 350 boards has doubled since 2011, and there are no longer any male-only boards in the FTSE 100, which I am proud of, but we still need to go further.
 I do not agree with demeaning quotas or positive discrimination, and I am not a fan of singling out particular groups.
 In fact, I believe that further segregation can cause discrimination.
 Instead, I believe in empowering and encouraging women and all minorities to succeed and fulfil their true potential, and in levelling the playing field so that everyone gets an equal shot in life.
 That is why I entered politics: to facilitate and open opportunities.
 That is why challenging stereotypes and career preconceptions is so important.